tropyx/make-key/README.md

 Includes cert making script, sample conf file and html to share the new CA.

-Please note there is another README file.
+Please note there is another README file inside (you want it inside once you clone this)